-We have made progress controlling the COVID-19 pandemic, but it is not yet safe to return to "normal" life.
 If you are not yet vaccinated, I urge you to get a vaccine (unless you have some specific medical exception such as allergies to components of all available vaccines).
 The vaccines with FDA emergency authorization are safe for almost everybody and highly effective: they substantially reduce your risk of infection and (for breakthrough infections) your risk of serious illness.

-Nevertheless, vaccines do not offer perfect protection, and vaccines alone are not sufficient to stop the spread of the SARS-CoV-2 virus.
-Only about half of Texans are vaccinated, and the current high infection rate in Tarrant County presents a danger to everyone, including to those who have been immunized.
+Vaccines are more effective than immunity from previous infections Nevertheless, vaccines do not offer perfect protection, and vaccines alone are not sufficient to stop the spread of the SARS-CoV-2 virus.
+Only about 60% of Texans are fully vaccinated, and each new wave of the disease presents substantial dangers to everyone, including to those who have been immunized.

 If you are trying to manage your risk in daily life, remember the following guideline.
-As long as community spread remains high, safe gatherings must genereally observe at least three of the following four precautions:
+As long as community spread remains high, safe gatherings must generally observe at least three of the following four precautions: